griffithlab/genviz.org/_posts/0004-01-01-introductionToR.md

 ```
 {:/comment}

 It is important to cover attributes in our discussion of data structures.
 All objects can contain attributes which are used to hold metadata regarding the object.
 An example of an attribute for vectors are names, we can give names to each element within a vector with the names function.
 Another attribute is a factor, which is used extensively in ggplot2 to determine order.
-Factors hold metadata regarding the order and the expected values within a vector. they are defined with the factor function()
+Factors hold metadata regarding the order and the expected values within a vector. they are defined with the function factor().

 <iframe width='100%' height='300' src='http://www.r-fiddle.org/#/embed?id=CwYp9cWT' allowfullscreen='allowfullscreen' frameborder='0'></iframe>